ARAldhafeeri/Blaze-cicd/README.md

 ## Prerequisites

-Before using Blazer CI/CD, ensure the following prerequisites are met:
+Before using blaze CI/CD, ensure the following prerequisites are met:

 1. **Kubernetes Cluster**: